cpp-for-yourself/lectures-and-homeworks/lectures/googletest.md

 For a start we'll just download it manually, unzip it and put it into the `external` subfolder of our project folder to be used by our build system.

 <!-- Talking head -->
-We do start with this manual way, but stick until the end of the video to find out why it's not what we want to do and what we should do instead.
+Even though we _do_ start with this manual way, but stick until the end of the video to find out why it's not what we want to do and what we should do instead.

 ### How to include googletest in our CMake project
 <!-- B-roll write the cmake file | voice ✅ -->